JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 But this is no sufficient reason to make you abandon documentation.
 Github, thanks to some of its features (in particular to its version control system), is in fact a really good tool for documentation since it automatically records all the changes people have done as well as the steps they have taken during their projects.
 Soon after starting your github documentation, you'll realize how useful and beneficial it can be for you and your team.

+# INTRODUCTION TO GITHUB

+## Start using Github

+## Start using Markdown

+# EXAMPLE of documentation with the creation of a time ruler

 ## Daily report